Yuendel/yuendel/README.md

 <br>

-- 🔭  I’m currently working on Ford Motor Company as System Analyst/Software developer
+- 🔭  I’m currently working on Ford Motor Company as Software Developer
-- 🌱 I’m currently learning the Wonderful world of OOP with Java Spring Boot :coffee:
+- 🌱 I’m currently learning the Wonderful world of DevOps with Go and GCP.
 - 👯 I’m looking to collaborate with anyone
-- 🤔 I’m looking for help with Spring Boot
+- 🤔 I’m looking for help with Kubernetes
-- 💬 Ask me about Node, React and Angular
+- 💬 Ask me about Node, React/Angular and any of the above Skills and Languages
-- :musical_note: There is no such thing as "good taste", if you like, then it's a good music
+- :musical_note: There is no such thing as "good taste" in music, if you like, then it's a good music

   </div>